 Policies and Resources from ORR, DOS, and DHS

-- Office of Refugee Resettlement (ORR): For the latest resources from the Office of Refugee Resettlement, visit the Policy Resources page.
+- Office of Refugee Resettlement (ORR): For the latest resources from the Office of Refugee Resettlement, visit to the Afghan Assistance Resources page.

 - Dear Colleague Letter 21-18, Eligibility Status of Certain Afghan Parolees